 He had no heirs, and the castle devolved to the Crown.
 It then passed into the hands of various different owners but remained principally unoccupied, being described in a document of 1382 as “old, and ruinous, and worth nothing a year”.
 In 1483, it passed into the possession of the Howards, Dukes of Norfolk, and the family continued to own it, apart from brief periods until the late 20th century.

 Finally, when Dr. Leonard Cane became the Town Reeve of Bungay in 1934 he organised a programme of excavation and repair, rebuilding parts of the decayed walls, and revealing many features which had been hidden during the last centuries.
 In 1987 the castle was presented to the town by the Duke of Norfolk with an endowment towards its preservation.
-It is now owned and administered by the Castle Trust and in millennium Year 2000, the Castle Visitors Centre “Jesters” was opened which provides a permanent amenity centre for visitors, with a cafe and gift shop, and interpretive material on display.
+It is now owned and administered by the Castle Trust.
+Access to the castle is through the courtyard and cafe ‘Bigod’s Kitchen’ which is adjacent to the castle.
+There is an interpretive model of the castle on display in the cafe courtyard.
+The cafe caters for all tastes, including vegan.

 Admission to the Castle Keep is free, but donations are welcomed.